timdeklijn/hackathon_webscraping/Readme.md

 ## Why Webscraping

-Data is not always available in a wel organized database or a flat CSV file.
+Data is not always available in a well organized database or a flat CSV file.
 Somethimes the data is available only on a website.
 We can 'scrape' this website to extract the data we want and put that in a database or file ourselfs.
-If there is a lot of data or the data updates the data we want quite often, a script to extract the data can be written.
+If there is a lot of data or the data is updated quite often, a script to extract the data can be written.

 ## Packages